Skip to content

 • Run controlled pilots with clear success metrics

-Most importantly: Be prepared to walk away if the ROI doesn’t materialize—because for many organizations, it won’t.
+Most importantly: Be prepared to walk away if the ROI doesn’t materialize.
+For many organizations, it won’t.

 Important Note: All statistics and claims in this article are based on publicly available research and official statements.
 ROI and success rates vary significantly by organization.
 Conduct your own evaluation before making investment decisions.